wp-plugins/get-directions/readme.txt

 [get-directions] with the appropriate parameters

-A destination is mandatory and may be specified preferably as a latitude / longitude pair e.g.    latlong='51.36887,-0.408999' or can be based on postcode/zipcode & country e.g.    postcode='SW1W 0NT'  country='UK'
+A destination is mandatory and may be specified preferably as a latitude / longitude pair (take care - in the current version extra spaces in the latlong value can cause issues) e.g.    latlong='51.36887,-0.408999' or can be based on postcode/zipcode & country e.g.    postcode='SW1W 0NT'  country='UK'